-The campaign consists of this introductory blog post (including a nice, little surprise at the end) with a link to the Paypal donation page and a MUCH shorter version of this invitation to contribute at the top of each post through next Sunday.
+The campaign consists of this introductory blog post with a link to the Paypal donation page and a MUCH shorter version of this invitation to contribute at the top of each post through next Sunday.
 The “rules” are these:

 - No one is required to donate.
 Nothing about TGB will change if you do not.
 This is entirely voluntary.